Favourite Fell Days: Dale Head and Hindscarth

 Knott Rigg summit

-After a bit of a rest, some photos, enjoying the weather and the views, we set off following a faint but obvious path down towards Keskadale Farm in the Newlands Valley.
-The going was good; springy turf and heather and it was dry underfoot, so we made quick progress.
-The dog, at 12 years old, flew down like he always did, and before long we were half way down.
-The other couple, still following us, were soon a way behind.
-I stop to take more photos and admire the views than Bro, so it takes me a while to catch up, but we were soon over the stile by the farm's rather smelly dog kennels and out onto the road, where it was an easy yomp back to the car.
+After a pause to take some photos, enjoy the weather and the views, we set off following a faint but obvious path down towards Keskadale Farm in the Newlands Valley.
+The going was good and fast on springy turf and heather which was dry underfoot.
+The dog, at 12 years old, flew along like he always did downhill, and before long we were half way down.
+The other couple, still following us, were soon quite a way behind.
+I stop to take more photos and admire the views than Bro, but we were soon over a stile by the farm's rather smelly dog kennels and out onto the road, where it was an easy yomp back to the car.

-Just as we were changing out of our boots and having a quick drink, the other couple turned up and found they had actually parked next to us!
+Just as we were changing out of our boots and having a quick drink, the other couple arrived, having parked next to us!

 Unbelievably stunning views in all directions, perfect weather and a lovely couple to chat to on the way round made this a really memorable and wonderful day.